Self-Havening - why I think it is such an important tool for recovery from trauma.

 This utilizes the first developed Havening Technique, called Event Havening.

 If you notice you are triggered (e.g. there is no danger to you at this time, some old memories were activated, it often feels as if it is happening now.
-Sometimes someone does something that is not okay, and we have a reaction that is out of proportion because it also touched some old trauma memory, if you are/feel unsafe, take yourself to safety first, then haven.)
+Sometimes someone does something that is not okay, and we have a reaction that is out of proportion because it also touched some old trauma memory, if you are in an unsafe situation, take yourself to safety first, then haven.)

 Start the self-havening touch and distract yourself.